buzz-language/buzz/README.md

 ## Goals

-- Small in size and complexity (just a bit more than Lua though)
+- Small in size and complexity (just a bit more than Lua, though)
 - Strict typing
 - Unambiguous
 - No nonsense coercion